yigitaktan/PerfmonSetup/README.md

 If you are having problems with PowerShell execution policy, please check this link: [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1)

-When you run the script with Administrator privilege and the right execution policy setting you need, the following screen will appear.
+The following screen will appear when you run the script with Administrator privilege and the right execution policy setting you need.

 ![image](https://user-images.githubusercontent.com/51110247/135044020-561dc4a8-6ed8-4bd4-9f2c-9c6094792ae8.png)

-After answering a few questions in order, you can easily create the Data Collector Set.
+You can easily create the Data Collector Set after answering a few questions in order.

 ![image](https://user-images.githubusercontent.com/51110247/135069078-4c366c8e-b207-4251-84e5-98e995accd44.png)